 We are especially looking to recruit young people from low-income backgrounds.
 The skills you learn on these crews can ready you to jump into the Vermont workforce with the knowledge you need to join the trades, construction, and other well-paying fields.
 Ask us for more info about this!

 No prior experience or special skills are needed.
 We fully train Members to do this job, which will prepare you for future jobs.

-The Spring and Fall Community Farm Crews work 7:45am-4:30pm Monday-Thursday on our farm in Richmond.
-As AmeriCorps members, these Crew Members receive a weekly stipend, farm fresh food, and a Segal Education Award at the completion of service.
+- AmeriCorps Members receive a weekly stipend (dependent on total hours), housing (limited, please inquire), farm fresh food daily, and earn a Segal Education Award at the completion of service.

 We are especially looking to recruit young people from low-income backgrounds.
 The skills you learn on these crews can ready you to jump into the Vermont workforce with the knowledge you need to join the agriculture, health care, and other well-paying fields.
 Ask us for more info about this!